Part I Entry 17 of 84

 Extending Your Time Horizon

 Building patience is not a matter of telling yourself to slow down.
 It is a matter of extending your time horizon: genuinely, structurally, not just rhetorically.
-If you evaluate your work monthly, you will optimize for monthly outcomes.
+If you evaluate your work monthly, monthly outcomes will govern your choices.
 If you evaluate it annually, you will make different choices.
 If you think in decades, you will make different choices still.
 The time horizon you actually use, not the one you claim to use, determines the decisions you make.
 Lengthening that horizon is practical, not philosophical.

 There is a reason serious traditions, secular and religious, ancient and modern, have treated patience as a core virtue.
 Not because waiting is noble but because the best things cannot be rushed.
 You can want them faster.
 You cannot have them faster.
 The sooner you make peace with that, the sooner you can direct your energy toward the effort rather than the timeline.